Infinite Stratos: Light novels

 The light novels are being translated into traditional Chinese and the first volume was published and released by Sharp Point Press on November 9, 2010.
 The Chinese translations of the light novels were originally under an indefinite suspension.
 Yumizuru cited that Media Factory's overseas representatives were engaging in contracts with foreign publishers without the author's permission as the reason for the suspension.
 Yumizuru had also stated that he was willing to fight over this matter in court if necessary.

 On February 27, 2018, J-Novel Club announced it had licensed and begun translating the series into English.

+Volumes

 Manga

 A manga adaptation by Kenji Akahoshi began serialization in the manga magazine Monthly Comic Alive on May 27, 2010, its July 2010 issue, and ended in the September 2012 issue on July 27, 2012.
 The first bound volume was released on December 22, 2010, and released five volumes until September 21, 2012 under their Alive Comics imprint.